 Birmingham Workers’ Compensation Attorney

 Our experienced Birmingham workers’ compensation attorneys will help you recover maximum compensation after a serious work injury.

 Who Qualifies for Workers’ Compensation Benefits in Birmingham?

 Under the Alabama Workers’ Compensation Law, certain workers can request benefits for injuries or illnesses that stem from work-related tasks.
 Workers’ compensation will cover almost all harms, from catastrophic injuries to repetitive motion injuries such as carpal tunnel syndrome.
 Knowing if and when the state compensation program will reimburse you for damages can help you apply within your deadline.
-There are certain conditions an injured worker must meet to qualify for workers’ compensation coverage in Birmingham:
+There are certain conditions an injured worker must meet to qualify for Birmingham workers’ compensation coverage:

 - The employer must have workers’ compensation insurance.
 All employers with five or more workers must have this insurance, however, the law in Alabama does not apply to domestic servants, farm labors, casual employees, or government employees.